‘Piled deep and massy, close and high; mine own romantic town. Sir Walter Scott

 The Scottish Storytelling Centre

-The Scottish Storytelling Centre, opened in 2006, is the world’s first purpose-built modern centre for live storytelling.
+The Scottish Storytelling Centre (43-45 High St), which opened in 2006, is the world’s first purpose-built modern centre for storytelling.
 It has a seasonal programme of live storytelling, theatre, music, exhibitions, workshops, family events; and holds the Scottish International Storytelling Festival each October.

-We pop inside and enjoyed experience an interactive story wall; and we listen to excerpts from Edinburgh’s most famous storyteller, Robert Louis Stevenson.
+We pop inside and enjoyed the experience of an interactive story wall; and we listen to excerpts from Edinburgh’s most famous storyteller, Robert Louis Stevenson.